 The idea of hiring freelancers is their valuable experience and the knack to work effortlessly.
 However, they are vulnerable to produce errors in extreme cases.
 Besides carefully reviewing portfolio in the first stance, it is essential to perform regular revisions of their work post hiring.
 Although poking them continuously isn’t a great idea, you may have to build understanding so that exchange of newer ideas is welcomed.
 Share feedbacks and encourage them to perform better.
 This will help both the parties as you will not have to regret the quality of the work.
 Apart from that, feedbacks will help them grow and hone their skills; something they’ll cherish and deepen the association.

 Acknowledge the work flexibility they want There’s a reason someone chose to be a freelancer than a full-time employee and that’s the freedom to work as per their comfort.
-Freelancers love flexibility and room provided for them as it helps them function better.
+Freelancers love flexibility and room provided for them as it helps them function better which is also a good way to manage freelancers with HRS.
 They need to feel that they can work however and whenever they like.
 To be a successful freelancer, you need to be motivated and eager enough so that you can do the work assigned to you without anyone to look at you.
 Freelancers don’t like micromanagement.
 You may not be their only client and hence, you need to give them their space.
 Generally, best contractors are very good at their jobs and they love to do it and if something is done out of passion, it will be done well.

 meetings so that they don’t feel as if they are second-class citizens.
 Payments should be up to the mark.